gd314-sgd/publication/katie/index.md

 #### Notes

 1. Greenwashing refers to the practice of companies promoting minor sustainable products or policies in order to mask greater environmental abuses, or making misleading claims about the environmental benefits of a product.
-2. Michael Braungart and William McDonough, Cradle to Cradle: Remaking the Way We Make Things (New York: Farrar, Straus and Giroux, 2010), 45.
+2. Michael Braungart and William McDonough, *Cradle to Cradle: Remaking the Way We Make Things* (New York: Farrar, Straus and Giroux, 2010), 45.
-3. Michael Thompson, Rubbish Theory: The Creation and Destruction of Value.
+3. Michael Thompson, *Rubbish Theory: The Creation and Destruction of Value*.
 2nd ed.
 (London: Pluto Press, 2017), 2-3.